aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 browser feature is missing or blocked; a separate message covers JavaScript being disabled entirely.

-Direct discovery of diagnostic FITS already stored by indi-allsky remains a future enhancement.
-It can be added without changing the upload/session format.

 ## Files involved in diagnostic capture

 - `indi_allsky/asi676mc.py`